Azure-Samples/communication-services-authentication-hero-csharp/docs/deploy/set-up-app-registrations.md

     ![Diagram](../images/create_client_secrets_server_app.png)
   - navigate to and click on 'API permissions' menu item
     - click on 'Add a permission'
-    - select 'Microsoft Graph' under 'Microsoft Apis' tab on the page that is presented
+    - select 'Microsoft Graph' under 'Microsoft APIs' tab on the page that is presented
     - select 'Delegated Permissions'
     - now scroll under 'Permission' list to reach 'User'
     - expand 'User' to select permissions 'User.Read' and 'User.ReadWrite'